A buy or sell limit order is an order to sell or buy a certain amount of coins at a specific price.

 How does it work?
 If you want to buy (long) BTC at $8,500 when the current market price is $8,600, you can place a limit order that won’t be filled unless the price you set becomes available.
 When that happens, your buy (long) order will be filled at $8,500.

-The same applies for sell limit orders.
+The same applies to sell limit orders.
 If you want to sell (short) BTC at $8,700 when the market price is $8,600, you can place a limit order that will be filled once the price you set becomes available.

 A Buy/Long limit order is based on the Ask price.
 The buy limit order will only be executed when the asking price is at the limit price specified in the order.